UMR-CNRM/snowtools/doc/source/code/fortran.rst

 The interpolation tool
 ----------------------

-The interpolation tool is written in FORTRAN
+The interpolation tool is written in FORTRAN.

+Makefiles for mageia7 PCs and for MF supercomputers are provided.
+Needs MPI and parallel netcdf libraries.

 .. f:autoprogram:: INTERPOLATE_SAFRAN